Community detection and percolation of information in a geometric setting: Introduction

 \section{Introduction}

 Community detection in large networks is a central task in data science.
 It is often the case that one gets to observe a large network, the links of which depends on some unknown, underlying community structure.
-A natural task in this case is to detect and recover this community structure to the best possible accuracy.

-Perhaps the most well-studied model in this topic is the \emph{stochastic block model} where a random graph whose vertex set is composed of several communities, $\{c_1,...,c_k\}$ is generated in a way that every pair of nodes $v,u$ which belong to communities $c(u), c(v)$, will be connected to each other with probability $p = p(c(v),c(u))$, hence with probability that only depends on the respective communities, and otherwise independently.
-The task is to recover the communities $c(\cdot)$ based on the graph (and assuming that the function $p(\cdot, \cdot)$ is known).
+A natural task in this case is to detect and recover this community structure to the best possible accuracy. \\ Perhaps the most well-studied model in this topic is the \emph{stochastic block model} (SBM) where a random graph whose vertex set is composed of several communities, $\{c_1,...,c_k\}$ is generated in a way that every pair of nodes $v,u$ which belong to communities $c(u), c(v)$, will be connected to each other with probability $p = p(c(v),c(u))$, hence with probability that only depends on the respective communities, and otherwise independently.
+The task is to recover the communities $c(\cdot)$ based on the graph.
 The (unknown) association of nodes with communities is usually assumed to be random and independent between different nodes.
-See \cite{Abbe18} for an extensive review of this model.

-A natural extension of the stochastic block model is the geometric random graph, where the discrete set of communities is replaced by a metric space.
+See \cite{Abbe18} for an extensive review of this model.\\ A natural extension of the stochastic block model is the geometric random graph, where the discrete set of communities is replaced by a metric space.
 More formally, given a metric space $(X,d)$, a function $f: V \to X$ from a vertex set $V$ to the metric space and a function $\vphi:\RR_+ \to [0,1]$, a graph is formed by connecting each pair of vertices $u,v$ independently, with probability

-This model can sometimes mimic the behavior of real-world networks more accurately than the stochastic block model.
-For example, a user in a social network may be represented as a point in some linear space in a way that the coordinates correspond to attributes of her personality and her geographic location.
-The likelihood of two persons being associated with each other in the network will then depend on the proximity of several of these attributes.
-A flat community structure may therefore be two simplistic to reflect these underlying attributes.